w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ### AlertManager Integration

-To let the Prometheus server able to talk to the Alertmanger, we will need to add the following config in the `etc/prometheus/prometheus.yml`.
+To let the Prometheus server be able to talk to the Alertmanger, we will need to add the following config in the `etc/prometheus/prometheus.yml`.

 ```